LotharHouben/diOpa/README.md

 COPYRIGHT
 ---------

-This software is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+This software is licensed under the GNU GENERAL PUBLIC LICENSE Version 3. <br />
 The full license text can be found in the LICENSE file.